sunfishcode/wasm-reference-manual/WebAssembly.md

 *Block signature types* are the types that may be used as a `block` or other control-flow construct signature.

+Block signature types include the [value types], which indicate single-element type sequences containing the type, and the following:

 | Name       | Description                                  |
 | ---------- | -------------------------------------------- |
 | `void`     | an empty type sequence                       |

-Block signature types also include the [value types], which indicate a single-element type sequence containing the type.

 **Validation:**
  - Block signature types are required to be either a [value type] or one of the